google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 TLS clients receive SCTs alongside or in certificates.
 TLS clients MUST implement all of the three mechanisms by which TLS servers may present SCTs (see
 {{tls_servers}}).
 TLS clients MAY also accept SCTs via the `status_request_v2` extension ([RFC6961]).
+TLS clients may also receive inclusion proofs in addition to SCTs, which should be checked once the SCTs are validated.

 TLS clients that support the `transparency_info` TLS extension SHOULD include it in ClientHello messages, with empty `extension_data`.
-TLS clients may also receive inclusion proofs in addition to SCTs, which should be checked once the SCTs are validated.
+If a TLS server includes the `transparency_info` TLS extension when resuming a TLS session, the TLS client MUST abort the handshake.

 ### Reconstructing the TBSCertificate {#reconstructing_tbscertificate}